TLXML: Task-Level Explanation of Meta-Learning via Influence Functions: Method details

 To express the Hessian in a similar way, we denote the target vector of a sample $x_n$ as $t_{ni}$.
 Then:

-The second to the last equation proves \Eqref{eq: OPE}.
-Thus we see that if the distributions $P(X|\omega^*)$ and $P(X|\omega)$ are accurately approximated by the training data samples and the model's outputs, respectively, the first term in \Eqref{eq: OPE} becomes equivalent to the Fisher information metric evaluated at $\omega$.
-By comparing \Eqref{eq: ddK_ddL_g} and \Eqref{eq: ddL}, we see that if $\omega$ is near to $\omega^*$, the second term of \Eqref{eq: ddL} drops, and the Hessian is well approximated by the Fisher information metric.
+The second-to-last equation proves \Eqref{eq: preOPA}.
+From the last equation, we see that if the distributions $P(X|\omega^*)$ and $P(X|\omega)$ are accurately approximated by the training data samples and the model's outputs, respectively, the first term in \Eqref{eq: preOPA} becomes equivalent to the Fisher information metric evaluated at $\omega$.
+By comparing \Eqref{eq: ddK_ddL_g} and \Eqref{eq: ddL}, we see that if $\omega$ is near to $\omega^*$, the second term of \Eqref{eq: ddL} drops, and the Hessian is well approximated by the Fisher information metric evaluated at $\omega$, that is, $g_{\mu\nu}(\omega)$.